VenithNET/Dragon-Linux/content/blog/2021/08/14-progress-report.md

 ## Reverse Engineering DCP

-One of the biggest challenges for Asahi Linux is making the M1's GPU work.
+One of the biggest challenges for Dragon Linux is making the M1's GPU work.
 But what most people think of as a "GPU" is actually two completely distinct pieces of hardware: the GPU proper, which is in charge of rendering frames in memory, and the display controller, which is in charge of sending those rendered frames from memory to the display.

 While Alyssa has been hard at work [reverse engineering](https://rosenzweig.io/blog/asahi-gpu-part-4.html) the userspace components of the GPU, from draw calls to shaders, we still haven't looked at the lowest levels of the hardware that handle memory management and submission of commands to the GPU.
 But before we can use the GPU to render anything, we need a way to put it on the screen!
 Up until now, we've been using the firmware-provided framebuffer, which is just an area of memory where we can write pixels to be shown on the screen, but this won't cut it for a real desktop.
 We need features such as displaying new frames without tearing, support for hardware sprites such as the mouse cursor, switching resolutions and configuring multiple outputs, and more.
 This is the job of the display controller.